chenggyf/chenggyf.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+## 2021
+**Cheng Guo**, Brianne Campbell, Apu Kapadia, Michael Reiter, Kelly Caine.
+(2021).
+Effect of Mood, Location, Trust, and Presence of Others on Video-Based Social Authentication. *In Proceedings of the 30th USENIX Security Symposium (USENIX Security' 21)*.
 ## 2020
 **Cheng Guo** and Kelly Caine.
 (2020).
 Anonymity in Questions and Answers about Health.
 In *Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 64*.